WillAbides/setup-go-faster/README.md

 It's like actions/setup-go but faster.

-### How it is faster?
+### Faster

+On Ubuntu runners, setup-go-faster typically takes about 4s vs 10s for setup-go.
+This is difficult to benchmark on MacOS and Windows because the action runners are inconsistent from one run to another.

+When using a pre-installed version of go, the times are in the 1s range for both setup-go and setup-go-faster.

-Mainly by using simple bash scripts to do the downloading and installing instead of nodejs that requires loading a node environment.
+The performance improvement is achieved by using simple bash scripts instead of nodejs meaning there is less overhead to deal with.

 The exception to the bash-only rule is setup-go-faster downloads and runs https://github.com/WillAbides/semver-select to evaluate some version constraints.
 This takes about 700-1000ms and only affects workflows that use semver constraints.

+### Install tip

+Setup-go-faster will install go tip from source if you set `go-version: tip`.

 ### New versions available immediately